noxify/servicemanager-sublime-extension/README.md

+> Currently unmaintained since I have moved from Microfocus Service Manager to ServiceNow - Sorry guys!

 # Service Manager Sublime Extension

 A Sublime Text package which allows you to create and modify Service Manager ScriptLibraries outside the Service Manager Client.